bracesoftware/DETUtils-Old/docs/d_limits.md

 #endif
 ```

 - This limits the maximum number of created dropped gun objects.
-If you attempt to create a dropped gun with an ID 2001, function will return **0** - also if you have **detutils_debug** enabled, server will get an ingame warning which tells everyone on the server that maximum number of created dropped gun objects has been reached.
+If you attempt to create a dropped gun with an ID 2001, function will return **0** - also if you have **DETUTILS_DEBUG_MODE** enabled, server will get an ingame warning which tells everyone on the server that maximum number of created dropped gun objects has been reached.

 ## d_mapeditor.inc
 ### Maximum objects